 Apart from sharing their mutual dissimilarity, all religions do have at least one thing in common: they all have dogma.

 Also, as I point out later on, believers, comparative theologists and the like might find the criterion too inclusive.
 They might wish to distinguish religions from heresies, sects, cults, superstitions and so on.
-I also explain why such distinctions, however valid in other contexts, are not relevant in this essay and why I lump them all together into the same category, without prejudice to whether they have anything else in common, or even whether or not they are diametrical opposites in every other respect (as is perfectly possible).
+They might insist that if it is not based on assertion of god, then it is not religion, even though various religions differ in their concepts of god or gods or their significance.
+I also explain why such distinctions, however valid in other contexts, are not relevant in this essay and why I lump them all together into the same category, without prejudice to whether they have anything else in common, or even whether or not they are diametrical opposites in every other respect (as is logically possible).
 It is after all likely that the origin of the word religion ultimately stems from the Latin word religare, to bind.
 And this fits the concept of commitment to the dogma.

 Some religions wisely forbid that their dogma be questioned or even so much as discussed; some might not even permit their lay members to know the detail of the dogma, let alone study the high secrets reserved for the priests.
-Other religions do permit some questioning, as long as the answers unthreateningly leave the dogma intact, on pain of charges of heresy.
+Other religions do permit some questioning, as long as the answers unthreateningly leave the dogma intact, on pain of charges of heresy, vanity, and even more heinous transgressions.
 Historically it sometimes has turned out to be dangerous even to be too helpful in suggesting rational support; simply to suggest that the fundamental beliefs or sacred scriptures might be in need of such support would in itself be heretical!

 A related obsession of some religious bodies is hatred of the apostate, and one can easily imagine how damaging it might be to the minds of the faithful, to see how someone who had at one time been blessed with faith in the dogma, could come to believe that after all it was worthless, untrue, or at the least, that there were better and higher things in this world or the next.
 Throughout the history of humanity the rage of the faithful in such religions has led them to persecute or murder anyone who came to believe that their faith had been mistaken.